 The University provides basic furnishings for all residence halls, which includes a bed (Twin XL), desk, chair, closet/armoire, and dresser.
 Furnishings may vary between residence halls or rooms.
-For more information on furnishings, amenities, and floor plans for each residence hall, students should visit www.mckendree.edu/student-life/res-life/life/residence-halls.
+For more information on furnishings and amenities for each residence hall, students should visit www.mckendree.edu/student-life/res-life/life/residence-halls.
 Students are encouraged to bring additional decorations and furnishings with consideration of the following guidelines:

-- Furnishings provided by the University may not be removed from residential assignments or swapped between residential assignments.
+- 1. Furnishings provided by the University may not be removed from residential assignments or swapped between residential assignments.
 Storage space is not available for these items.
 Furnishings that are attached to the walls may not be separated and moved.
 Waterbeds are not permitted.
 Additionally, lofting beds are not permitted, as McKendree beds cannot be lofted safely.
 However, students may bunk their beds and should contact your Area Coordinator/Resident Director to receive the items necessary for bunk beds. - 2.
 Students should exercise caution when furnishing rooms with valuable items such as televisions, stereos, and video games as these items attract theft.
+The University is not liable for student property and does not provide insurance for residents' property.
 Residence Life recommends that all students purchase renters insurance, as the University does not take responsibility for any items that may be lost, stolen, or damaged.
 Students should also understand that the University may require students to remove sound equipment if it is used improperly and disturbs others. - 3.
 Any electrical appliances must be UL-listed to U.S. safety standards.
 Portable space heaters, halogen lamps or lights, or any other devices containing open heating elements are prohibited.
 A full list of prohibited items can be found on the Residence Life website. - 4.
 In decorating rooms, students should refrain from putting nails or screws into the walls or doors.
 Students should also refrain from utilizing contact paper and other adhesives that can destroy painted surfaces.
 Mounting putty is the preferred and acceptable medium for hanging posters and other decorations.
 Damages or required cleaning caused by decorations will result in charges to the student(s) responsible.